St. Joseph Freinademetz German National Parish, Beijing: History of German fellowship in Beijing

 At the end of the 1990s, the original pastor left and the parish was then served by a Father Birtel, and later a Father Rotermann from Manila, the Philippines.
-In this heard times it was even possible to celebrate a first holy communion and offer church services in Beijing frequently.
+In those hard times, it was even possible to celebrate a first holy communion and offer church services in Beijing frequently.

 In 2001 a Pastoral Council was formed and ecumenical collaboration with the German-speaking Protestant Congregation in Beijing, under the leadership of Pastor Heinke, became stronger and stronger.
 Both churches set up an ecumenical bible study group, an ecumenical choir and an ecumenical Taizé-fellowship group.
 Several ecumenical church services during the year and organizing an ecumenical Bible Day became common events in the city.

 The pastor also attended the Annual Conference of German-speaking clergy in Asia and organized these for about 10 participants during Spring 2010 in Beijing.
 Further highlight during the history: